slrbl/promptsploit/README.md

 # promptsploit
-promptsploit is an LLM applications security and quality.
-The tools use a combination of preset rules and a checker LLM.
-It takes as a reference the OWASP Top 10 for LLMs and it returns an easy to read report.
+promptsploit is a tool for assessing the security and quality of LLM applications.
+It uses a combination of preset rules and a checker LLM to evaluate your applications.
+Based on the OWASP Top 10 for LLMs, promptsploit generates easy-to-read reports highlighting potential risks and issues.
 ## Setup

 ### Using a Python virtual env